-Increasing Storage Capacity
+Increasing Storage Capacity with Lifts

 When it comes right down to it, many businesses simply don’t have enough space to stock inventory and supplies.
 However, when a VRC is used in conjunction with a mezzanine or multiple-level setup, you can better utilize their space and increase overall storage capacity.
 Furthermore, you can safely move those materials between levels with maximum safety and efficiency when you need them.

 For example, many automotive dealerships suffer from a lack of space, particularly dealerships that have service or parts departments.
-Being able to increase storage capacity through the installation of a VRC can increase productivity, maximize profits, and improve customer satisfaction.
+Being able to increase storage capacity through the installation of a VRC lift can increase productivity, maximize profits, and improve customer satisfaction.